 Each student may select up to two majors.
+An alternative is to select the general administration major described below, which is designed for students who prefer to take a variety of electives in different areas.
 The substitution of any courses for a major requires the written approval of the appropriate Department Chair.
 No more than one independent study/research paper (three hours) may be taken in lieu of a course to fulfill a specialization requirement, and no more than one course will be allowed to count towards two majors in the M.B.A. program.

-Areas of Specialization (Majors) E UNIVERSITY OF
+Areas of Specialization (Majors)